The poet Dorothea Mackellar captured the magic and majesty of Australia best in her poem “My Country”:

 The wide brown land for me!

 Bill Thompson, III, never got to see the magic and majesty of Australia, which is one of only a few places not ticked off his travel bucket list.
 In honor and remembrance of him, we have chosen Australia as the first-ever BT3 Bucket List Reader Rendezvous.
 Each BT3 Bucket List Rendezvous will feature a destination or bird that Bill never got to see, while including very “Bill-like” activities (a snorkeling day trip being one of them on this Australia trip!) and a limited-edition BT3 goodie.
-A portion of your registration fee will be donated to the BT3 Young Birders Fund, which benefits four organizations that mentor and educate young birders and naturalists.
-We will have one BT3 Bucket List Rendezvous every year starting in 2020 with this trip!
+Furthermore, a portion of your registration fee will be donated to the BT3 Young Birders Fund, which benefits four organizations that mentor and educate young birders and naturalists.
+We will have one BT3 Bucket List Rendezvous every year starting with this trip in 2020.

-Bird Watcher’s Digest has partnered with Melbourne Birding Tours to bring you this wonderful 16-day adventure!
-Paul Hackett is the owner of Melbourne Birding Tours and will be our local guide throughout the trip.
-If that isn’t enough of a treat, we will also have Raymond VanBuskirk, Wendy Clark, and Emily Jones representing BWD on this tour.
+Bird Watcher’s Digest has partnered with Great Northern Tours to bring you this wonderful 16-day adventure!
+David Mead is the owner of Great Northern Tours and will be our local guide throughout the trip.
+Bruce Richardson will also be guiding and playing some music for us!
+If that isn’t enough of a treat, Raymond VanBuskirk, Wendy Clark, and Emily Nichols will be representing BWD on this tour.

 Australia is a continent with a diverse array of habitat types, from desert to tropical rainforest, and dry bushland to alpine areas.
 The country has more than 800 bird species recorded, and because it is an island, many bird families, such as the bristlebirds, pardalotes, lyrebirds, and mudnesters, are endemic to “Down Under.”
 Furthermore, many more families are only found in Australia and New Guinea, such as the bowerbirds, fairy-wrens, emu-wrens, sitellas, and boatbills.